mozilla-iam/mozilla-iam/docs/deratcheting-user-flows.md

     * `user_id` sent to the RP is `ad|mozilla-ldap|fulan@example.com`

 ### User logs in with third IdP and the first two are already linked

+This case would occur as, over time, users use the Mozilla IAM system after these new deratcheting rules are in place and use IdPs they've never used before.
+This case would happen once each time a user uses a new IdP for the first time.

 * GitHub returns profile of user to Auth0
     * `email=fulan@example.com`